iPhone 17, Air, and SE4/16E Rumors: What We Know So Far

 Camera

 Current rumors indicate the iPhone 16E will retain the single-sensor arrangement in the rear, though with an upgrade.
 It’s expected to be a 48MP sensor, similar to the ones used on the main iPhone models.
-On the front, a new 12MP camera, with Face ID support, completes the setup.
+On the front, a new 12MP camera with Face ID support completes the setup.

 Connectivity

-The iPhone 16E will be the first to use such component, which should also appear in entry-level iPads in 2025.
-The main iPhone family, on the other hand, will keep using Qualcomm modems at least for another year.
+The iPhone 16E will be the first to use such a component, which should also appear in entry-level iPads in 2025.
+The main iPhone family, on the other hand, will keep using Qualcomm modems for at least another year.

 If hardware development goes according to the company’s plans, 2026 iPhones will feature Apple-designed modems.
 With flagship iPads joining the list, in-house components are expected all across the product lines in 2027.